Wilsonian Matrix Renormalization Group: Multitrace matrix models

 And

 Here $g_2=-1$ since $B$ is taken to be negative which is the region of interest for noncommutative scalar phi-four theories and their approximation with multitrace matrix models.

-In summary, the critical line (\ref{result}) interpolates smoothly between the two fixed points $(0,0)$ and $(0,\epsilon)$ (going through a maximum in between) then it diverges to $g_{4*}\longrightarrow -\infty$ as $g_3\longrightarrow + \infty$ (which is an unphysical part of the critical line for noncommutative field theory).
+In summary, the critical line (\ref{result}) interpolates smoothly between the two fixed points $(g_{3*},g_{4*})=(0,0)$ and $(g_{3*},g_{4*})=(\epsilon,0)$ (going through a maximum in between) then it diverges to $g_{4*}\longrightarrow -\infty$ as $g_3\longrightarrow + \infty$ (which is an unphysical part of the critical line for noncommutative field theory).

-The critical line (\ref{result}) (restricted to the positive quadrant) is naturally interpreted as the critical line of fixed points associated with the Ising or uniform order of the original matrix model (which approximates noncommutative phi-four).
+The critical line (\ref{result}) (restricted to the positive quadrant) is naturally interpreted as the critical line of fixed points associated with the phase transition between uniform and non-uniform-ordered phases.
+This line clearly interpolates between the fixed point $(0,0)$ (associated with the transition between disordered and non-uniform-ordered phases) and the fixed point $(\epsilon,0)$ (associated with the transition between disordered and uniform-ordered phases).

+The transition between uniform and non-uniform-ordered phases is a noncommutative field theory phase transition, whereas the transition between disordered and non-uniform-ordered phases is a matrix model phase transition while the transition between disordered and uniform-ordered phases is a commutative geometry fixed point.

-In fact we believe that the fixed point $(g_{3*},g_{4*})=(1/432^{0.25},0)$ corresponds to the 2nd order Ising phase transition (small values of $C$ and negative values of $B$), the fixed point $(g_{3*},g_{4*})=(0.3066,0.0253)$ corresponds to the 2rd order phase transition between disordered phase and non-uniform ordered phase (large values of $C$ and negative values of $B$), and the Gaussian fixed point $(g_{3*},g_{4*})=(0,0)$ corresponds to the 3rd order matrix phase transition.
+In fact we believe that the fixed point $(g_{3*},g_{4*})=(1/432^{0.25},0)$ corresponds to the 2nd order Ising phase transition (small values of $C$ and negative values of $B$), the fixed point $(g_{3*},g_{4*})=(0.3066,0.0253)$ corresponds to the 2nd order phase transition between disordered and non-uniform-ordered phases (large values of $C$ and negative values of $B$), and the Gaussian fixed point $(g_{3*},g_{4*})=(0,0)$ corresponds to the 3rd order matrix phase transition.
 Naturally, negative values of $g_4$ are not of physical relevance to matrix models and multitrace matrix models of noncommutative quantum field theory.
+The RG fixed points are sketched on figure (\ref{sketch2}).